crashappsec/con4m/README.md

 docs.

-Con4m validates configuration files before loading them, even making sure the types and values all what YOU need them to be, if your provide a brief specification defining the schema you want for your config files.
-That validation can include common constraints, (like the value must be from a fixed list, must be in a particular range).
+Con4m validates configuration files before loading them, even making sure the types and values all what YOU need them to be, if you provide a brief specification defining the schema you want for your config files.
+That validation can include common constraints, (like the value must be from a fixed list or must be in a particular range).
-There are also constraints for field dependencies, and the ability to write custom field checkers.
-You basically just write the spec for what you want to accept in your config file, in Con4m, naturally.
+There are also constraints for field dependencies, and the ability to write custom field validation.
+Basically, just write the spec for what you want to accept in your config file, in Con4m, naturally.

-You are in total control-- do you want command-line flags to take prescendence over env variables?
+You are in total control -- do you want command-line flags to take prescendence over env variables?
 Over the config file?
 Do you want users to be able to add their own environment variables to suit their own needs?
 It's all easy.